ludovicchabant/PieCrust2/docs/docs/03_content.md

 ---

-This section of the documentation explains how to write, or otherwise create and us, content for PieCrust websites -- pages, layouts, assets, etc. If however you want to *define* what *types* of content your website will have in the first place, you may want to read up on the [content model documentation][cm].
+This section of the documentation explains how to write, or otherwise create and use, content for PieCrust websites -- pages, layouts, assets, etc. If however you want to *define* what *types* of content your website will have in the first place, you may want to read up on the [content model documentation][cm].